-Hours will be tracked via google form, with students submitting hour logs bi-weekly throughout the term starting the third week of class.
+Hours will be tracked via google form.
+Students are required to submit hour logs bi-weekly throughout the term starting the third week of class.
 A log must be submitted, even if the student worked/completed zero (o) hours.
 Any submission of zero (o) hours requires that the student explain why no hours were completed.
-At the end of the term, the course instructor will contact each students' internship site supervisor to verify their submitted hour logs.
+At the end of the term, the course instructor will contact each students' professional placement supervisor to verify submitted hour logs.